 - To apply the perspectives of religious studies to other courses of study and to matters of ethical, civic, and intellectual responsibility.

 - To develop analytical and critical thinking, writing, reading, and speaking abilities.

-The program accomplishes its goals for all students in the core curriculum: each Sacred Heart University student is required to take the foundational course—TRS 101, Introduction to the Study of Religion—and must choose at least one additional elective from either Religious Studies or Philosophy.
-In addition, students may explore these opportunities systematically by choosing a major or minor in Religious Studies.
-The Theology and Religious Studies Program provides learning opportunities that can be tailored to your individual needs and interests.
+The program accomplishes its goals for all students in the core curriculum: each Sacred Heart University student is required to take an introductory (200 level) course in Theology and Religious Studies and the same in Philosophy.
+Department faculty and their courses also figure in other parts of the curriculum, such as in First Year Seminars, Critical Thinking, the Human Journey, and Liberal Arts Exploration courses.
+In addition, students may explore these opportunities systematically by choosing a major or minor in Theology and Religious Studies.

 I work on issues dealing with poverty and preventable disease – issues I studied extensively as a Catholic Social Thought Scholar and as an Honors student.
 To this day I consider my professors among my most trusted advisors and partners in advocating a more just society.
 Clearly, Sacred Heart’s commitment to developing the whole person does not end at Commencement.

 ~ Mike Fazzino, The ONE Campaign